 - 12. The auditor assists the AGM planning process by meeting with the chair and directors in an AGM planning meeting, and/or by having discussions with directors, management, and/or audit committee members, to ascertain whether there are particular issues which are likely to be of interest. - 13.
 The auditor gains an understanding from management of the arrangement of appropriate representatives from the company who would attend the AGM (e.g. those charged with governance, independent non-executive directors, audit committee members). - 14.
 The auditor ascertains the protocol for questions at the AGM from the chair of the AGM prior to the meeting.
 Usually, the chair will communicate to the meeting the protocol for presenting questions and, as a rule, questions are to be addressed to the chair who can direct them to the appropriate respondent. - 15.
 The auditor agrees with the chair of the AGM prior to the meeting the language to be used when responding to questions and requests the company to make the necessary arrangements if different languages are anticipated. - 16.
 Questions directed to the auditor may not be within the scope of the audit or the auditor's responsibilities.
 The auditor refers such questions to the chair of the AGM.
 If the question is about an area where the responsibility is divided between the auditor and those charged with governance, the auditor endeavours to respond and invites the chair to consider the question as well.
 Where the auditor plans to ask those charged with governance to respond to a written question directed to the auditor, the auditor informs the chair of the intention.
 This enables those charged with governance to provide an appropriate response at the AGM. - 17.
-If written questions are received before the AGM, the company will pass these questions to the auditor.
+If written questions are received before the AGM, the company should pass these questions to the auditor.
 The auditor ensures that responses to such questions are prepared prior to the meeting.
 Where written questions have been received, the auditor considers whether a written response to the meeting is appropriate. - 18.
 Adequate planning is imperative to identify areas of potential interest to ensure that questions directed to the auditor at the AGM can be properly addressed. - 19.
-In connection with the possible attendance at the AGM of non-shareholders, the auditor ensures that for the purpose of responding to questions at the AGM, the release of the auditor from the confidentiality obligation with regard to these non-shareholders is laid down in advance.
+When planning for the AGM, the auditor should consider matters that have been communicated as key audit matters ("KAM") in the auditor's report and the questions members are likely to ask in respect of topics including the nature of KAM, how KAM are selected, and the audit procedures performed or the conclusion reached in respect of KAM. - 20.
+In connection with the possible attendance at the AGM of non-members, the auditor ensures that for the purpose of responding to questions at the AGM, the release of the auditor from the confidentiality obligation with regard to these non-members is laid down in advance.